JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 Now your application is cross-platform.
 You can update the business logic in one place and see results on both Android and iOS.

-1. In Android Studio, change the validation logic for a user's password: "password" should no longer be a valid option.
+1. In Android Studio, change the validation logic for a user's password: "password" shouldn't be a valid option.
    To do that, update the `checkPassword()` function of the `LoginDataValidator` class:

    ```kotlin